18 Cool Jamaican Gifts That Will Show You Did Your Research

 Speaking of car decor, we Jamaicans love to represent where we’re from and these mini boxing gloves might go over as a corny joke or they might actually really hang them in the car.
 Give it a try and see which one happens.
 Of course, they’ll need a Jamaican bumper sticker to match.

 I have this book and it has been fun to go through it and try some traditional recipes to teach my little one.
 Growing up, I wasn’t a big fan of meat so things like oxtail, curry goat, and stew beef were a no-go for me.
 This book has helped me to get down with these traditional Jamaican dishes.
-While looking for the above book I found this one below:
+This book is sadly now out of publication so may be hard to get.
+If so, you can snag this one I found below:

 I’m intrigued and would check it out!
 I didn’t realize the Marleys had a cookbook but then why wouldn’t they?
 They’ve built quite an empire.

 Of course, our highly-rated Blue Mountain Coffee would be on this list.
 Why not try the Marley Coffee brand of Jamaican Blue Mountain Coffee?
-Or get the highly rated Wallenford brand, a company based in Jamaica.
-Here’s an 8oz bag of Wallenford coffee beans if you’re more of a bean person.
+Or get the highly-rated Wallenford brand, a company based in Jamaica.
+Here’s a 16oz bag of Jamaican Coffee Roasters beans if you’re more of a bean person.

 It’s a must at a Jamaican Christmas table along with our ham, jerk chicken, curry goat, and other Christmas favourites.
 It’s also available as sorrel tea.
-You’ll notice there’s ginger tea as well in that bundle.
+You’ll notice there’s ginger in that bag to mimic the Christmas drink.
 We Jamaicans think a little ginger tea will solve any stomach ailment.
 And sorrel and ginger is a winning combination.

 This brand and combination of tea is always in my cupboard.
 Mint tea is another staple in the Jamaican household and those who do not have access to the plant use these tea bags to get their fix.